 Pulling docker image windows ...
 WARNING: Failed to pull image with policy "always": Error response from daemon: pull access denied for windows, repository does not exist or may require 'docker login': denied: requested access to the resource is denied.
 ERROR: Job failed: failed to pull image "windows" with specified policies [always]: Error response from daemon: pull access denied for windows, repository does not exist or may require 'docker login': denied: requested access to the resource is denied.

 Windows offers four container base images that users can build from.
-Each base image is a different type of the Windows or Windows Server operating system, has a different on-disk footprint, and has a different set of the Windows API set.
+Each base image is a different type of Windows or Windows Server operating system, has a different on-disk footprint.
+And has a different set of Windows APIs set.
 Each base image is briefly described below:

 Nano Serveris an ultralight Windows offering for new application development.